anuraghazra/anuraghazra.github.io/content/blog/making-a-verlet-physics-engine-in-javascript/index.md

 The update function will update the position and handle the physics of the dot.

-Basically, to do Verlet integration we have to calculate velocity based on dots old position.
+To do Verlet integration, we have to calculate velocity based on dots old position.

-In the first line, we are **subtracting the current position from the old position to get the desired velocity.** After calculating the velocity, we apply friction to the dots so they come to rest instead of sliding forever.
+In the first line, we are **subtracting the current position from the old position to get the desired velocity.** After calculating the velocity, we apply friction to the dots, so they come to rest instead of sliding forever.

-Then, we update the old position by saying `this.oldpos.setXY(this.pos.x, this.pos.y)` and add the velocity and gravity to position.
+Then, we update the old position by saying `this.oldpos.setXY(this.pos.x, this.pos.y)` and add the velocity and gravity to the position.

-We also want to make them stay inside the canvas so we have to add some checks.
+We also want to make them stay inside the canvas, so we have to add some checks.
 We will also add another function: `constrain()`:

 ```js
 // Dot.js